About the UK pro-European Network - UKPEN

 In 2018 a new pan-European organisation was created called Alliance Europa that aimed to provide an umbrella of support to established pro-European organisations and movements.
 UKPEN is now in the process of becoming a member of Alliance Europa so as to forge a link between the amazing energy of our grassroots teams and the growing family of Europe-wide movements.

-UKPEN will do this by offering local organisations membership in the United Kingdom Pro-European Network.
-Being part of UKPEN will provide access to support networks and other sources of support from across Europe from organisations like Alliance Europa.
+UKPEN will do this by offering local organisations the opportunity to link themselves into the United Kingdom Pro-European Network.
+Being linked to UKPEN will provide access to support networks and other sources of support from across Europe from organisations like Alliance Europa.
 The partnerships forged by UKPEN and its European Affiliates can help local groups in the UK with:-

 - Access to greater mainstream and social media output